 Implementing an integration dashboard offers solutions to some of the more common problems that SAP-to-SAP-EWM integration may encounter.
 The basic layout of the front end of the system doesn’t provide a lot of information to a casual user.
 The sheer amount of issues that can arise during go-live in an integration requires a little more knowledge to sort out problems that arise.

 The standard layout of the EWM Monitor and warehouse monitor simply offers views of the integration and any errors that may have occurred.
-To make it easier for a business to monitor the state of its incorporation and if there’s anything that should be dealt with, companies can utilize SAP Fiori to develop a frontend integration dashboard.
+To make it easier for a business to monitor the state of its incorporation and if there’s anything that should be dealt with, companies can utilize SAP Fiori to develop a frontend integration dashboard and help them to learn to trade in real time.
 Using Fiori to create a new application or edit an existing one to view the integration in real-time can save a company hours when going live.